loginom/loginom-help-en-omegat/data/admin/roles.md

 # User Roles

-The analysis process can be divided into 2 stages, namely, development of the analytical models and review of finished reports.
+The data analysis process can be divided into 2 stages, namely, development of the analytical models and review of finished reports.

 Development of the analytical models is not a standard task.
 It is required to understand the analysis methods and peculiarities of business operations.
 As a rule, a limited number of experienced analysts hold responsibility for this task in companies.